Crazy Ex-Girlfriend: Critical reception

 Crazy Ex-Girlfriend has received critical acclaim, with critics praising the show's writing, musical numbers and Bloom's performance.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the first season received an average score of 78 based on 23 reviews, which indicates "generally favorable reviews".
 Review aggregation website Rotten Tomatoes gave the first season a 97% positive rating, with an average rating of 7.67 out of 10 based on reviews from 58 critics, with the site's consensus stating: "Lively musical numbers and a refreshing, energetic lead, Rachel Bloom, make Crazy Ex-Girlfriend a charming, eccentric commentary on human relationships."

 The second season continued to receive acclaim, with Bloom, Fontana and Champlin earning particular praise.
 The season holds a rating of 100% on Rotten Tomatoes, with an average rating of 9.0 out of 10 based on 15 reviews.
 The site's critical consensus reads, "Crazy Ex-Girlfriend remains delightfully weird, engaging, and even more courageous and confident in its sophomore outing."
 On Metacritic, it has a score of 86 out of 100 based on 8 reviews, indicating "universal acclaim".

 The acclaim continued with season 3; this season in particular was widely praised for its portrayal of mental illness.
 The performances of Bloom, Champlin and Foster were particularly praised.
 The chemistry between Gardner's and Hull's characters was widely praised as well.
 The season holds a rating of 95% on Rotten Tomatoes, with an average rating of 9.0 out of 10 based on 22 reviews.

 Margaret Lyons from The New York Times chose Crazy Ex-Girlfriend as one of her picks for the best TV shows of 2017.
 The show was also listed as one of the top shows of 2017 by numerous critics.

 The critical acclaim that the show enjoyed was a factor in its renewal through four seasons, in spite of consistently low Nielsen ratings.
 In three of its four seasons, it finished in last place for the season in total viewers among all regularly scheduled broadcast programs.
 In the lone exception, the 2017–2018 season, it was next to last, behind another CW show, Life Sentence.
 It was last or tied for last among adults 18–49 in all four seasons.
-It was ultimately one of the lowest-rated shows in television history to last four seasons.
+It was ultimately one of the lowest-rated shows in American television history to last four seasons.